sheepla/srss/README.md

 ### Open links on items in the feed in the browser

 Use the `open`, `o` command, you can open the link of the selected item in your browser.
+You can select multiple items with `Tab` key.

 ```
 srss open